 What is the Ebbinghaus forgetting curve?

 The forgetting curve shows how information or knowledge stored within the brain is lost over time if the individual makes no attempt to retain it.
-A related concept is the strength of memory, which refers to the durability that memory traces in the brain; the stronger the memory, the longer a person call recall it for.
+A related concept is the strength of memory, which refers to the durability that memory traces in the brain; the stronger the memory, the longer a person can recall it.

 With newly acquired information or knowledge, the curve shows that humans tend to halve their memory in a matter of days or weeks unless they consciously review the learned material.
 The speed of forgetting depends on a number of factors too, such as the difficulty of learned material, how meaningful it is, its representation, and physiological factors like stress and sleep.